sap-tutorials/Tutorials/tutorials/abap-environment-abapgit/abap-environment-abapgit.md

 >You can find all installation information under <https://github.com/abapGit/abapGit> > **Documentation/Guides**.

 > **IMPORTANT** Logon with language `EN` to your on-premise system.
 SAP BTP ABAP Environment just supports `EN` at the moment.
-Otherwise you'll get problem during import.
+Otherwise you'll get issues during import.

 ### Push ABAP source from on-premise to Git repository